PortalNetwork/trxns/README.md

 ## 📝 Description

-TNS is the Tron Name Service, a distributed, open, and extensible naming system based on the Ethereum blockchain.
+TNS is the Tron Name Service, a distributed, open, and extensible naming system based on the Tron blockchain.

 ## 📚 Documents